achillesdawn/go-proxy-list/README.md

 # proxy-list
-Simplified API to get and use free proxies from ProxyScrape and GeoNodes
+Simplified API to get and use free proxies from ProxyScrape, GeoNodes and Proxifly

 ## Getting started